bootstrap-vue/bootstrap-vue/src/components/table/README.md

 ## Row select
 You can make rows selectable, by using the prop `selectable`.

-By default, any row clicked is toggled, any other deselected. the SHIFT key selects a range of rows, and CTRL/CMD click will toggle the selected row.
+Users can easily change the selecting mode by setting the `select-mode` prop.

-The prop `select-mode` can change the selecting mode:
+ - `single`: only a single row can be selected at one time
  - `multi`: each click will select/deselect the row
- - `single`: only a single row can be selected at a time
+ - `range`: any row clicked is toggled, any other deselected. the SHIFT key selects a range of rows, and CTRL/CMD click will toggle the selected row. (default mode)

 When a table is `selectable` and the user clicks on a row, `<b-table>` will emit the `row-selected` event, passing a single argument which is the complete list of selected items.